The Night of the Generals: Production

+Development and casting

 Both O'Toole and Sharif were hesitant to take their roles in the film, but feeling they owed it to producer Sam Spiegel for making them international stars with Lawrence of Arabia, they did so anyway.
 Because they were held to the terms of an old contract agreement, O'Toole and Sharif's combined salaries reportedly were less than that paid to Donald Pleasence.

-Gore Vidal, one of the many writers of the script, claimed he urged Spiegel to hire a "new, hot director", but Spiegel, instead, chose the experienced Anatole Litvak, who owned the rights to the novel.
+Gore Vidal, who made uncredited rewrites to the script, claimed he urged Spiegel to hire a "new, hot director", but Spiegel, instead, chose the experienced Anatole Litvak, because he already owned the rights to the novel.

+Filming

-Although the film was a French-British-American international co-production, permission was granted for its first section to be shot behind the Iron Curtain on location in Warsaw, a rarity for a Western-made film at the time.
+Although the film was a British-French co-production, permission was granted for its first section to be shot behind the Iron Curtain on location in Warsaw, a rarity for a Western-made film at the time.
+The Polish People's Army provided some 200 soldiers, as well as weapons, tanks, and other vehicles, to the production.
+Some scenes were filmed at the Palace on the Isle, which had been used as the German occupation's headquarters during the war.

+Production then moved to Paris, for interior shooting at Boulogne Studios.
+The museum sequence was shot at Jeu de Paume.
 The last scenes of the film were shot in Munich.

 Reception

 Bosley Crowther, in an unenthusiastic review for The New York Times, described the film as "a lurid and mordant screen account of the unmasking of a general officer who likes to disembowel prostitutes."
 He went on to say:It is an engrossing exhibition that mainly gives Mr. O'Toole a chance to build up the tensions and the twitches of a sex maniac, with something of the glazed-eyed characteristic of those old vampires who used to suck blood.
 But once this phase is completed—once we know who the killer is and have made the obvious connection of his war crimes and his private deeds—the excitement of the picture is over.
-At least, it was for me.
+At least, it was for me.On the review aggregator website Rotten Tomatoes, 43% of 7 critics' reviews are positive.